 These 200 series telephones were predominantly made in the 1940’s, however they were produced for the GPO between 1929 and 1957.
 These vintage telephones were produced in the standard black, rare ivory, very rare red and extremely rare jade green.

 Again although not classed as Retro I believe its worth mentioning the most popular British Bakelite telephones (classified as Antique or Vintage), known as the 300 series Bakelite telephones.

 They were the first British Bakelite phones to contain an internal bell.
 Before this telephones always had a separate “Bell Set”.
-This superb telephone with its classic hard lines is very sought after.
-The standard 300 series telephone was known as the 332, although the 300 series range contained several models, usually resulting in extra chrome buttons (above the dial), such as the 312 which had and extra button for shared service working (when telephone lines were shared with another telephone subscriber due to lack of available wires to the local telephone exchange).

-[No. 4] These 200 series telephones were predominantly made in the 1940’s, however they were produced for the GPO between 1929 and 1957.
-These vintage telephones were produced in the standard black, rare ivory, very rare red and extremely rare jade green.

-Again although not classed as Retro I believe its worth mentioning the most popular British Bakelite telephones (classified as Antique or Vintage), known as the 300 series Bakelite telephones.

-They were the first British Bakelite phones to contain an internal bell.
-Before this telephones always had a separate “Bell Set”.
-This superb telephone with its classic hard lines is very sought after.
-The standard 300 series telephone was known as the 332, although the 300 series range contained several models, usually resulting in extra chrome buttons (above the dial), such as the 312 which had and extra button for shared service working (when telephone lines were shared with another telephone subscriber due to lack of available wires to the local telephone exchange).
+This superb telephone with its classic hard lines is very sought after today.
+The standard 300 series telephone was known as the model 332, although the 300 series range contained several models, usually resulting in extra chrome buttons (above the dial), for example the model 312 had and extra chrome button for shared service working (when telephone lines were shared with another telephone subscriber due to lack of available wires to the local telephone exchange).